 - Trash pickup or dump: No matter how much we want to think otherwise, some things just don’t have a second life.
 They go in this pile for a scheduled drop-off or pickup.

-Step 3: Start in little-used nooks and storage spaces.
+Step 3: Start in Small Spaces

-- Sheds and garages
+- Outdoor sheds and garages

 - Spare rooms

 - Hall Closets

 - Attics and crawl spaces